MiLaysia Fulwiley: Business interests

 On March 15, 2024, Fulwiley became the first college athlete to sign a name, image and likeness deal with Curry Brand.

+On July 21, 2025, Fulwiley was signed by Unrivaled, a 3x3 basketball league, to NIL deals as part of "The Future is Unrivaled Class of 2025".

 In popular culture

 In April 2024, Fulwiley attended Kelsey Plum's second annual Dawg Class, a 3-day camp with the purpose of helping top women college athletes transition from collegiate to professional basketball.
 The 2024 camp was held at the IMG Academy and sponsored by Under Armour.